Guernsey Railway: Guernsey Steam Tramway Company

 Service commenced on 6 June 1879 and was well received, 2,000 people being carried on the first two days.
 Trains ran hourly between the harbours, taking 18 minutes for the journey, and consisting of a first class closed car, and a second class open car.
 Fares were 3d for first class and 2d for second.
 Each engine ran 72 miles daily.

 In 1885 the locomotive stock had increased to its maximum of six, comprising two by Merryweather and four by Hughes of Loughborough.
-From this time there was a gradual loss of passengers owing to horse bus competition, favoured no doubt by the freedom from noise and smoke.
+From this time there was a gradual loss of passengers owing to horse-drawn omnibus competition, favoured no doubt by the freedom from noise and smoke.
 Trams ceased running on 22 January 1889, but service resumed on 2 December 1889 after the company had been reorganised.
 It was re-registered as the Guernsey Railway Company on 22 September 1889.